 The next steps in the planning process for Ingleside are as follows:

-- All of the submissions and feedback have been reviewed.
-Feedback from landowners, Northern Beaches Council, the Ingleside Community Reference Group, state agencies and the community will inform the development of the final Land Use and Infrastructure Implementation Plan.
+- All of the submissions and feedback on the draft Strategy have been reviewed.
+Feedback from landowners, Northern Beaches Council, the Ingleside Community Reference Group, state agencies and the community will inform the development of the revised Land Use and Infrastructure Implementation Plan (Precinct Plan).

 - The formal planning controls and contributions schemes will also be placed on exhibition for comment at that time, including: